JimLynchCodes/Interview-Podcast-Questions/README.md

 - What has been the most difficult thing for you in your engineering career?

+- What was it like growing up in [hometown], and when were you first exposed to computer programming?

 - What did you study in school?
 (If not "computer science", how does what you learned there help you as a software engineer?)